react-navigation/react-navigation.github.io/versioned_docs/version-6.x/upgrading-from-5.x.md

 ### Stricter types for TypeScript

 The type definitions are not stricter, which makes it easier to catch errors earlier by minimizing unsafe types.
-For example, `useNavigation` now throws an error if you don't specify a type.
-You can handle this by annotating it, or for an easier way, specify a type for root navigator which will be used for all usage of `useNavigation`.
+For example, `useNavigation` now shows a type error if you don't specify a type.

+You can handle this by [annotating it](typescript.md#annotating-usenavigation), or for an easier way, [specify a type for root navigator](typescript.md#specifying-default-types-for-usenavigation-link-ref-etc) which will be used for all usage of `useNavigation`.

 ### Ability to specify a type for root navigator when using TypeScript